Last modified June 11, 2026

 The process will continue automatically once the in-browser login is completed

-Logged in successfully as 'user-device' on cluster 'example'.
+Logged in successfully as 'your-user' on cluster 'example'.

 A new kubectl context 'gs-example' has been created and selected.
 To switch back to this context later, use either of these commands: